FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/networking_secgroup_rule_v2.md

     FlexibleEngine ID of a security group in the same tenant.
 Changing this creates a new security group rule.

+* `description` - (Optional) Specifies the supplementary information about the security group rule.
+  This parameter can contain a maximum of 255 characters and cannot contain angle brackets (< or >).
+  Changing this creates a new security group rule.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: